Frequently Asked Questions

 - How many times may I take the exam?

-Each student may attempt the exam two times.
-After two unsuccessful attempts, students must enroll in the Writing Proficiency Course (WPP 393).
+If a student has been 60 and 89 credits, he or she may attempt the exam two times.
+After two unsuccessful attempts, students must enroll in the Writing Proficiency Course (WPP 393) in order to satisfy the requirement.

 - Do I have to be registered for classes during the semester I want to take the exam?